The first three Stages of this degree follow the same programme as our Environmental Sciences BSc Honours degree.

 |BSc Environmental Science Dissertation||30|

-The final year is designed around the research currently taking place at the University in environmental geochemistry.
+Your final year is designed around the research currently taking place at the University in ecosystem management.

 You undertake your own research project in an area of interest, relating to your chosen specialism.
 This accounts for a quarter of your study time and may involve scientific research or a consultancy-based investigation.